bitsofcotton/ddpmopt/README.md

 Also, adding bump map into one of a color in the picture isn't improves output enough, this is because it's only some alpha in R^1 adding and balancing on whole picture context.
 To do such bump map extension, we should input picture01.ppm picture01-bump.ppm ... stream instead of the original stream with doubled variable dimensions of predictors.

+# Tips on adding continuity
+We can add some of the continuity by ddpmopt c command, this is pseudo volume curvature using determinant of jacobian.
+However, this isn't get enough improved output.

+This is also to add some of the continuity into input context.

 # Tips around relation to bitsofcotton/masp, bitsofcotton/specific
 We can use bitsofcotton/masp detecting such feature quantities.
 However, this isn't unveil deep structure they behaves to be operatable in the picture set by itself.